 Now that you’ve purchased an SSL through Hostwinds, you’ll receive an email with the link to configure your SSL.
-The link will send you to a form and after a few steps, requests that you generate a CSR.
+The link will send you to a form, and after a few steps, requests that you generate a CSR.
 This will be the next major step you need to take towards setting up SSL for your site.

-How do I create my SSL?
+How Do I Create My SSL?

-- Start your CSR Request
+Step 3: Start your CSR Request

-What is a CSR?
+What Is A CSR?

 A Certificate Signing Request (CSR) is an encoded chunk of text generated during your SSL application.
 To complete your SSL you must copy the Encoded CSR provided during the application process and send it to the Certificate Authority.
 The CSR is used by certificate authorities (CA’s) to generate your SSL.

-Generating a CSR Request
+Generating A CSR Request

-Enter your Certificate Signing Request (CSR) from the dropdown menu
+Enter your Certificate Signing Request (CSR) from the drop-down menu

-- Login in to cPanel
+Step 1: Login in to cPanel

-- Home > Security > SSL/TLS
+Step 2: Home > Security > SSL/TLS

-- Generate a Certificate Signing Request
+Step 3: Generate a Certificate Signing Request

-- Pick generate a new, 2,048 bit key from the dropdown
+Step 4: Pick generate a new, 2,048 bit key from the dropdown

-- Enter your domain
+Step 5: Enter your domain

-- Fill in City, State and Country text boxes
+Step 6: Fill in City, State and Country text boxes

-- Enter Company name text box
+Step 7: Enter Company name text box

-- Enter Company Division textbox
+Step 8: Enter Company Division textbox

-- Enter email in text box
+Step 9: Enter email in text box

-- Enter a Passphrase
+Step 10: Enter a Passphrase

-- Enter a Description
+Step 11: Enter a Description

-- Click the Generate button
+Step 12: Click the Generate button

 This will generate your CSR for you and provide a massive link you’ll need to copy and paste back in the previous form.

-- Copy the Encoded CSR text
+Step 1: Copy the Encoded CSR text

-- Place CSR text into the text box on the Configure SSL certificate page in server information
+Step 2: Place CSR text into the text box on the Configure SSL certificate page in server information

-- Fill in the same information you used to generate the CSR in the Administrative Contact Information section
+Step 3: Fill in the same information you used to generate the CSR in the Administrative Contact Information section

-- Push the Click to Continue
+Step 4: Push the Click to Continue

-- Review information
+Step 5: Review information

-- Pick the email that the certificate approval will be sent to
+Step 6: Pick the email that the certificate approval will be sent to

-- Push the Click to Continue email
+Step 7: Push the Click to Continue email

 Once you finish this process you’ll need to wait until you receive the approver email.
 The approver email will provide you with a link that you need to click on and say whether you APPROVE or DO NOT APPROVE the certificate.
 APPROVE the certificate by hitting the proper button and your SSL will be sent to your email.